 Then, before I knew it, rain began pelting me and my equipment!
 So, I grabbed it and ran towards the car.
 I dried off my gear and said goodbye to this memorable sunset at the Great Fountain Geyser.

 I hope you get the opportunity to see this for yourself.
 If not, at least you can live it through my photos!
 Thanks for reading and sharing my adventures with me!

 Do you love National Parks as much as I do?
 Click on the map below to follow my blog and get a

 To purchase some of my photographs through the stock agency, visit Shutterstock or contact me today!

-Please note, this website may contain ads and affiliate links.
+Please note, this website contains ads and affiliate links.
 Thank you for your support and for making this site possible!